mhmd-azeez/website/input/posts/update-sideloaded-uwp-2.md

 ---
 In a [previous](https://mazeez.dev/posts/update-sideloaded-uwp) post we talked about getting more control over the update process in sideloaded UWP apps.
 And in [another post](https://mazeez.dev/posts/uwp-devops) we talked about setting up CI/CD pipelines for UWP apps.
 This time we will talk about how to create multiple update channels, i.e. alpha, beta, stable, for our UWP app.

-The idea is very simple, and although I am going to use Azure DevOps, nothing stops you from using a normal web host.
+The idea is very simple, and although I am going to use Azure Blob Storage, nothing stops you from using a normal web host.

 ## Build Pipeline

-All of the channels should have the same pipeline.
+All of the channels should use the same build pipeline.
 The pipeline builds and signs the UWP.
 I have talked about setting up a build pipeline for UWP apps [here](https://mazeez.dev/posts/uwp-devops).
 You don't need to change much.

 ## Release Pipeline